Founntain/TETRIO.Overlay/README.md

 ## 🧡Special Thanks

 - **[osk](https://tetr.io)**: for creating tetr.io and providing an amazing, well-structured API.
+  - *all assets like rank and mod icons belong to osk and tetr.io*
 - **[Veggie_Dog](https://www.twitch.tv/theveggiedog)**: motivating to make this project a reality, testing and feedback
 - **[PixelAtc](https://www.twitch.tv/pixelatc)**: providing feedback, ideas and spreading the word
 - **[ZaptorZap](https://zaptorz.app/)**: for giving feedback and some incredible ideas